How to try vegan

 7. Find your ‘why’

-From animal welfare to environmental concerns, there are many reasons to go vegan.
+From animal welfare to environmental concerns, there are many reasons to eat vegan.
 When your motivation is running low or you’re dealing with a late-night chocolate craving, remember why you wanted to make this change in the first place.

 Do you want to do more to combat the climate crisis?
 Remind yourself of the impact you’ve already had since you stopped eating animal products.